-I am professionally qualified, with a Foundation Degree in Humanistic Counselling (FdSc) and a registered member of the British Association for Counsellors and Psychotherapists (BACP).
+I am a fully qualified counsellor with a Foundation Degree in Humanistic Counselling and a member of the British Association for Counsellors and Psychotherapists (BACP).
 I have also undertaken further specialist training with Place2Be, a successful charity which champions children's mental health and well-being.

 I come from a background of many years working in health and education, which is where I first came to recognise the power of positive mental health and well-being; and it's impact on our ability to live well and engage in healthy relationships

 I work with adults and children in private practice and school settings, with experience of supporting clients with a wide range of issues and challenges.

 I am also privileged to work in a hospice, counselling patients, carers and family members.
 As such I have a special interest in supporting those with a terminal or life limiting illness or those affected by this issue and bereavement.